-Seems odd to live in the tension of wasting away when you are knocking on the door of 30.
+Seems odd to live in the tension of wasting away when you just closed the decade to your 20's.
 While I suspect I have a lot of life left to live, I can’t neglect the life I have lived thus far and all it has taught me about myself, my family and friends and the greater community.
 Nicknames are often given as terms of endearment by those who know us best.
 My nickname is Smash.
 I was given that nickname at a very young age.
 It quickly caught on as a name close loved ones used for me.
 Eventually others heard my family use it and chose to use it too.
 Eventually “Smash” represented the athlete.

 The athlete who appeared to have it all together.
 The athlete who performed at a high level and wanted everyone to be enamored by her performance.
 If that sounds exhausting, trust me it was.
 Especially when I was unwilling to allow people into any other part of my life.
 My family endured challenges and setbacks while I made poor choices personally, academically, and relationally.
 I did it all with a smile, few words spoken and a knack towards storing everything internally.
 Life for me was a game that a few won, leaving most of us in the rut of continually training to do so.
 I was interested in winning and when it felt like all I was producing were losses - I didn’t find value in life.
 Although, I continued to play the game.

 When my career ended there was a period of time where I would cringe every time someone called me Smash.
 I was not proud of who I had been and I was fearful people wouldn’t be interested in getting to know the real person behind “Smash” or the athlete that hid behind that name.

 Before I sound like someone with a personality disorder, let me just say - the names we are given can and often influence our identity.